Open-Wine-Components/umu-database/codename-lookup.md

 - Steam release auto import possible with [amazon-import.py](./tools/amazon-import.py)

-For each store you can obtain somewhat accurate results Using [gamesdb.py](./tools/gamesdb.py).
+For each store you can obtain somewhat accurate results using [gamesdb.py](./tools/gamesdb.py).

 TODO:
 Add more sources for Humble, EA, Battlenet, Ubisoft, itch.io